fechy/picar-nodejs/README.md

 ### Others
 #### To Compile Typescript
-`yarn compile` or set IDE to compile on save
+After changing the code run `yarn compile` to transpile to js or set IDE to compile on save